seleb/just-give-me-the-pixels/README.md

 const { width, height, data } = await getPixels('image src.png');
 ```

-note: the primary motivation for this module was to address issues on firefox which have since been fixed in v89
+note: the primary motivation for this module was to address issues on firefox which may have been fixed in v89